This story from a colleague is so funny…you just can’t make this stuff up!

-By way of this example, you can readily see that there isn’t going to be much work done from home on my Internet connection if the network is “flat,” with any and all devices talking without any prioritization.
+By way of this example, you can readily see the challenge of getting work done using home internet connections if the network is “flat”, with any and all devices talking without any prioritization.
 This type of network design is without any physical or logical segmentation, and without prioritization pointing out the impact that the Internet of Things (IoT) is having on our private and public networks!
 It’s not just on our home networks either, it’s everywhere, including our customer’s data centers and remote locations!

 Segmentation is the division of the physical and logical network connections in a computing and storage environment.
 If done properly, it will allow the devices and applications that need to “talk” with each other.
 This, they can do securely and without impact to the other applications or devices that also need their own network security and prioritization.
 In today’s networks, segmentation is best accomplished with software defined environments (SDN), but may still be done in the traditional way, with lots of firewalls and “closed” circuits, that are not open Internet connections.
 There are many ways to accomplish the types of segmentation that your company needs, with or without SDN.